flutter/website/src/release/breaking-changes/animation-sheet-builder-display.md

 or calculated as follows:

 * Find the width of frame, specified when constructing `AnimationSheetBuilder`.
 For example, in the following snippet it's 80:

 <!-- skip -->
 ```dart
 final AnimationSheetBuilder animationSheet = AnimationSheetBuilder(frameSize: const Size(80, 30));
 ```

-* Find the width of surface size, specified during `sheetSize`, which defaults to 800.
+* Find the width of surface size, specified when setting the surface size; the default is 800.
   For example, in the following snippet it's 600:

 <!-- skip -->
 ```dart
 tester.binding.setSurfaceSize(animationSheet.sheetSize(600));
 ```

 * The frames per row should be the result of the two numbers divided, rounded down.
 For example,
   600 / 80 = 7 (rounded down), therefore

 <!-- skip -->
 ```dart
 animationSheet.collate(7)